 ClosedMesh is split between a thin product surface — the chat UI you're using right now — and a peer-to-peer inference runtime that handles model loading, routing, and distribution across machines.
 They're shipped and versioned separately.

 The installer detects OS, CPU architecture and GPU vendor, then pulls the matching runtime build.
 You can also pin a backend explicitly for unusual setups.
+Apple Silicon is the hero hardware — M-series unified memory is what makes a consumer machine genuinely capable of 30B–70B models — but the mesh is heterogeneous on purpose.

 | OS | Hardware | Backend |